Corporate bonds and how they work

 Interest rates

 The base rate of interest has a major bearing on the value of corporate bonds.
 They can also influence the supply and demand of corporate bonds.
-If the base rate of interest defined by the national bank is lower than a bond’s coupon rate, the bond offers a better rate of return than a savings account, with demand likely to rise as a result.
+If the base rate of interest defined by the national bank is lower than a bond’s coupon rate, the bond may offer a higher yield than a savings account, but it involves different risks (including price and default risk).

 However, if interest rates move above the bond’s coupon rate, demand will likely wane as investors seek better, more reliable returns elsewhere.
 Additionally, when interest rates are higher, companies themselves are more reluctant to issue bonds as the necessary yields to drive demand could prove too expensive.